Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 - 《Cold》
 - 《All Disappear》
 - 《Sunrise》
-- ❤《One Day We Will Be Together》
+- 👍《One Day We Will Be Together》
 - 《Wandering》
 - 《Beautiful》
 - 《Scenario》
-- ❤《Frequency》
+- 👍《Frequency》
 - 《Spring Reminds Me of You》
 - 《Firefiles》
 - 《14.428》